 A street gang named the Dragons begin causing trouble at Rachel's Place, breaking things and sexually harassing employees; Carl arrives just in time to chase them out.
 That night, after closing time,...

 Frank Lambert is a construction worker and a single father of 3 kids: J.T., Alicia "Al", and Brendan.
 Carol Foster, a beautician, also has 3 children: Dana, Karen, and Mark.
 After Frank and...
 See full summary »

 Tony Micelli, a retired baseball player, becomes the housekeeper of Angela Bower, an advertising executive in New York.
 Together they raise their kids, Samantha Micelli and Jonathon Bower, with help from Mona Robinson, Angela's man-crazy mother.

 The Winslow family is a pretty normal family except for one thing, their neighbor Stephen Urkel.
 A genius and klutz Steve makes some really weird inventions while driving the Winslows insane.Written by

-The character of Steve Urkel was named after a friend of one of the producers, and was only supposed to appear once.
-However, the audience's response was so overwhelmingly positive that the producers decided to make Urkel a regular character.
-The character spawned a series of merchandise including a talking doll, trading cards, posters, books, lunch boxes and T-shirts.
-It even had its own limited edition cereal.
+The character of Steve Urkel was named after a producer's friend.
+He was only supposed to appear once, but the audience's response was so overwhelmingly positive that the producers decided to make Urkel a regular character.
+Urkel merchandise included a talking doll, trading cards, posters, books, lunch boxes, T-shirts, and a limited-edition cereal.
 See more »

 Was this review helpful to you?